VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

   It is the ndi.session.dir object's path plus [filesep '.ndi' ]

-Help for ndi.session.mock/ndipathname is inherited from superclass NDI.SESSION.DIR
+Help for ndi.session.mock/ndipathname is inherited from superclass ndi.session.dir
 ```

 ---